She Speaks!

 'With her gravitas, empathy, intellect and absolute belly laugh wit, the unheard voices soar.
 A real celebration of her life and art' PHYLLIDA LLOYD

-With new parts for thirty Shakespearean women, written in 'Shakespearean' verse and prose, Harriet Walter goes between the lines of the plays to let us hear what she imagines - sometimes playfully and sometimes searchingly - these women were really thinking.
+Written in 'Shakespearean' verse and prose, Harriet Walter goes between the lines of the plays to let us hear what she imagines - sometimes playfully and sometimes searchingly - these women were really thinking.

 Write a Review